wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 .. image:: images/robot-battery/tab-contact.jpg
   :alt: One terminal of an FRC battery with socket head bolt and nylon locking (nylock) nut.

 Some batteries come with tab bolts in the package: they may be used, or replaced with stronger alloy steel bolts.
-It is a good idea to add a lock washer, such as a #10 star washer or a nordlock system, in addition to a nylon locking ("nylock") nut.
-Using a split ring washer will not add to joint strength or reliability and is not required even if one is provided with your battery.
+It is a good idea to add a functional lock washer, such as a #10 star washer or a nordlock washer system, in addition to a nylon locking ("nylock") nut.
+Only use one style of lock washer in each connection.
+Even if the manufacturer provides split ring lock washers in the package, you are not required to use them.

 .. image:: images/robot-battery/loose-nordlock.jpg
   :alt: One terminal of an FRC battery with socket head bolt, nordlock locking nuts, and nylon locking (nylock) nut.